SamiraHajizadeh/Financial-RAG-Retrieval-Augmented-Generation-for-Financial-Analysis/README.md

 Key Findings:
 - Naive RAG consistently outperformed both the baseline and fine-tuned models in answer relevance and BLEU scores.
 - Agentic RAG introduced slight performance drops but improved generalizability by handling irrelevant queries effectively.
+- Fine-tuned model based RAG performed at par with the baseline Qwen model even though its size was reduced.

 ---

 ## Future Work